Generic filters

 Systems with One or Two Radio Mics:

-Despite the two good choices above, we typically recommend the Sennheiser EW100 Series as a better choice for higher quality audio, build and often most importantly its frequency tuning.
-The ew100 Series has broader and finer tuning, meaning quite often it is the better choice for licensed systems.
+Despite the two good choices above, we typically recommend the Sennheiser EW-D Series as a better choice for higher quality audio, build and often most importantly its frequency tuning.
+The EW-D Series has broader, finer, and digital tuning, meaning quite often it is the better choice, particularly for licensed systems.

-Lapel Radio Mic System: If you're looking for a lapel system (with beltpack transmitter and rack-mountable receiver) we recommend the Sennheiser EW100 G4 ME2 System or on tighter budget the Sennheiser XSW 2 ME2.
+Lapel Radio Mic System: If you're looking for a lapel system (with beltpack transmitter and rack-mountable receiver) we recommend the Sennheiser EW-D ME2 System or on tighter budget the Sennheiser XSW 2 ME2.

-Handheld Radio Mic System: For a handheld system (with handheld mic transmitter and rack-mountable receiver) we recommend the Sennheiser EW100 G4 865 System - this has a 'condenser' mic capsule which we find better for using at distance or as a 'roving' mic among the congregation.
-If you will only be using a handheld radio mic close to the mouth then the Sennheiser EW100 G4 835 System will be a less costly option.
-On a tighter budget the Sennheiser XSW 2 series has alternatives to these: either the XSW 2-865 (condenser type mic) or the XSW 2-835 (dynamic type mic).
+Handheld Radio Mic System: For a handheld system (with handheld mic transmitter and rack-mountable receiver) we recommend the Sennheiser EW-D 865 System - this has a 'condenser' mic capsule which we find better for using at distance or as a 'roving' mic among the congregation.
+If you will only be using a handheld radio mic close to the mouth then the Sennheiser EW-D 835 System will be a less costly option.
+On a tighter budget, the Sennheiser XSW 2 series has alternatives to these: either the XSW 2-865 (condenser type mic) or the XSW 2-835 (dynamic type mic).

-Headset Radio Mic Systems: Headset radio mic systems are normally only available (as a package) with aerobic style larger headsets.
-The Sennheiser XSW 2-ME3 or EW1000 G4 ME3 are good examples of this.
-If you require a discreet headset then these will normally have to be paired with a belt-pack only system as most manufacturers only supply discreet headsets as a stand-alone item.
-We recommend the Audio Technica BP892cLM3 discreet headset coupled with a belt-pack only system like the Sennheiser EW100 G4 Ci1.
-On a tighter budget then the Sennheiser HSP Essential Omni or the Røde HS2 are a good option (the latter is usefully available in two sizes, adult or child).
+Headset Radio Mic Systems: Headset radio mic systems are normally only available (as a package) with aerobic-style larger headsets.
+The Sennheiser XSW 2-ME3 or EW-D ME3 are good examples of this.
+If you require a discreet headset then these will normally have to be paired with a belt-pack-only system as most manufacturers only supply discreet headsets as a stand-alone item.
+We recommend the Audio Technica BP892cLM3 discreet headset coupled with a belt-pack-only system like the Sennheiser EW-D SK Base Set.
+On a tighter budget the Sennheiser HSP Essential Omni or the Røde HS2 are good options (the latter is usefully available in two sizes, adult or child).

 Systems with Multiple Radio Mic Systems

-Where you have, or require, four or more radio mic systems we recommend looking beyond the budget options and opt for the Sennheiser EW100 Series or above.
+Where you have, or require, four or more radio mic systems we recommend looking beyond the budget options and opt for the Sennheiser EW-D Series or step up to the Sennheiser EW-DX Series.

-Operating multiple radio systems is best done on licensed frequencies, this avoids interference, clashes with other users and keeps you legal!
-This is usually only achievable with higher quality radio mics with better tuning capabilities or alternative frequency ranges.
+Operating multiple radio systems is best done on licensed frequencies, this avoids interference, or clashing with other users - it also keeps you legal!
+This is usually only achievable with higher-quality radio mics with better tuning capabilities or alternative frequency ranges.

 Frequency range and agility, additional antennae, distribution and rack-mounting are common requirements for greater numbers of radio mic systems but not normally found on budget systems.
-If in doubt please feel free to get in touch with DM Music for a recommendation tailored to your requirement.
-For complete peace of mind we can also offer arrangement of licences and full installation of the equipment.
+If in doubt please feel free to get in touch with DM Music for a recommendation tailored to your requirements.
+For complete peace of mind, we can also offer the arrangement of licences and full installation of the equipment.

 Contact us today